 Strain the cooled stock and discard the solids.
 Return 1 1/2 cups of the stock to the saucepan; discard the remaining liquid.
 Bring to a boil over medium-high heat and cook, uncovered, until reduced to 1/2 cup, 5 to 6 minutes.
 Cool.

-In a blender, combine the lime juice, vinegar, fish sauce, soy sauce, shallot, peanut butter, garlic and reduced stock.
+In a blender, combine the lime juice, rice vinegar, fish sauce, soy sauce, shallot, peanut butter, garlic and reduced stock.
 Blend until smooth.
 With the motor running, slowly add the olive oil.
 The dressing will be somewhat thin.
 Set aside.

 Remove the stems from the spinach and cut out the core from the cabbage.
 Stack the spinach and cabbage leaves separately and cut crosswise into 1/4-inch strips.

 In a large bowl, toss together the spinach, cabbage, shredded chicken, carrot, chopped cilantro and sliced green onions.
 Pour half of the dressing over the salad.
 Divide the salad evenly among individual plates.
 Garnish with the peanuts.
 Pass the remaining dressing at the table.